Ylandolsi/booking_monorepo/backend/Booking/notes.md

 - add fallback for profile picture when showing session  , front and back
 - add timezone in the frontend for each request

+- add method to retieve money : transfer balance to Konnect with fees 15%
 - Fix availability / booking flows.
-- add condition to book only when the google is linked and that s a step for mentor to be a mentor as well
-- Toggle mentor activity to disable receiving meeting requests.
 - Booking page: improve mobile version.
 - Add fallback objects that contain defaults for missing fields.
-- Configure EF Core domains and connection settings carefully.
+- Configure EF Core domains and connection settings carefully and validators for endpoints
-- Ensure correct handling of profile picture URL storage and delivery.
+- Ensure correct handling of profile picture URL storage and delivery. watch  milan video and cdn
 - Fix Reselliency

 - confirgure life span of koonect